Lucas-C/ludochaordic/content/2024-04-16-a-tricky-pitfall-of-promise-all-and-a-solution.md

 The problem is that, when an input promise fails, `Promise.all()` will **reject early**, without waiting for the other promises, that can still be processing asynchronously.

 This can lead to many problematic situations, where code executed by those other promises perform operations that can conflict with the code executed following the call to `Promise.all()`.
-For exemple, issues with database connexions or I/O with files can be expected.
+For example, issues with database connexions or I/O with files can be expected.

 In my case, I identified this underlying problem in a situation of cascading failures with a [Jest](https://jestjs.io/fr/) test suite: the code in some asynchronous `afterEach()` methods wasn't properly waiting for shared resources to be cleaned up, when some unit tests were failing, due to a call to `await Promise.all()`.